k3rb3ros/three_fizer/README.md

 * Uses Skein/Threefish from the NIST submission
 * Operates in cbc mode with a Skein MAC (note this is not the notorious CBC-MAC)
 * Accepts standard unix/linux args
-* Uses queued buffers to Encrypt/Decrypt with minimal memory overhead
+* Uses queued buffers to Read Encrypt/Decrypt and Write Continuously
 * Supports 256, 512, 1024 bit state sizes

 Features
 --------

-coming soon
+* Header and MAC checking on decrypt
+* Multi threading
+* Only Overites files on success

 Intended Use
 ------------